AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-advanced.md

 1. Enter a **Title** to identify this payment method during checkout.

-   It is recommended to set the title to _PayPal_ for each store view.
+   Setting the title to _PayPal_ for each store view is recommended.

 1. If you offer multiple payment methods, enter a number for **Sort Order** to determine the sequence in which PayPal Express Checkout appears when listed with the other payment methods.